-The individual consultation is designed to help a trauma survivor prepare for their pregnancy and birth with reflection on their past (although this is not therapy, and there is no need to go into specific detail about your previous abuse or trauma) and a focus on what they needs to heal in the future.
+The survivor consultation is designed to help a trauma survivor prepare for their pregnancy, birth, and postpartum period through reflecting on their past (although there is no need to go into specific detail about previous abuse or trauma) and focusing on what they need to heal in the future.
 During a consultation, I utilize my clinical background as a psychotherapist, my practical skills and knowledge as a birth doula, and my training in trauma and recovery to help make this healing possible.

-Everyone needs something different from their birth experience in order to heal, so I individualize each consultation to meet a client's present circumstances and history.
+Everyone needs something different from their pregnancy, birth, and postpartum experience in order to heal, so I individualize each consultation to meet a client's present circumstances and history.
 As a general guideline we will discuss the most common maternity triggers, as defined in the book When Survivors Give Birth, I will help you get clarity on which ones are the most triggering/anxiety producing for you, and we will strategize which coping mechanisms will be beneficial to you during your pregnancy and birth.
-While childbirth can often retrigger previous abuse or trauma, it is amazing how being aware of potential triggers, and learning how to prevent or work with them, can allow someone to heal old wounds and move into parenthood with a new sense of self.
+While childbirth can often retrigger previous abuse or trauma, it is amazing how being aware of potential triggers, and learning how to prevent or work with them, can lessen the potential for retriggering and ultimately allow someone to heal old wounds and move into parenthood with a new sense of self.

-My survivor consultations take place on Skype, unless you are local to the Seattle area and would prefer to meet in person.
+My survivor consultations can be facilitated via telehealth, unless you are local to the Seattle area and would prefer to meet in person.
 An individual consultation is usually split into two 2-hour sessions, although some clients benefit from three or four sessions.
-Having a minimum of two sessions allows us time to discuss any parts of your history that you want to disclose, delve into each of the potential maternity triggers, and work on coping strategies and birth planning.
-For a client who wants more support before or after their consultation, I offer psychotherapy sessions that (unlike the consultations) do not have a specific direction or purpose; they are your time to process through whatever is coming up for you.
+Having a minimum of two sessions allows us time to delve into each of the potential maternity triggers and work on coping strategies and birth planning.
+For a client who wants more support before or after their consultation, I offer psychotherapy sessions that (unlike the consultations) do not have a specific direction; they are your time to process through whatever is coming up for you.